Thunder in Paradise

 However, the guests (her family) were actually very friendly and pleasant and did make efforts to include me by speaking in English as best they could (which was very good in most cases).
 Inevitably though, dinnertime conversations would quickly & naturally switch-over to French and I was not going to bang my fists on the table and insist that a family of French people communicate entirely in English.
 So I simply ate my meals in silence, surrounded by people and yet alone, occupied solely with my own thoughts.
 It was quite hard and I fast felt myself withdrawing into myself and my own strange solitude. (*By the way, I am not a complete ignoramus, I presently speak decent Spanish & basic Arabic.
 I am also learning French but at the time of this trip my grasp of the language was limited to telling people my name and ordering black coffees).

 A long way to paradise

 The first few days entailed a lot of time travelling on busses with the group.
 We were headed towards the east coast of Madagascar to catch a passenger ferry to St Marie island, a tiny, tropical beach idyl 100km or so off the mainland.
 The wedding party consisted of 2 mini busses which were packed tightly with a mixture of French, Malagasy, and one surly Englishmen and crawled along the countries mud roads passing towns and villages.
-The window view was very impressive and I passed endless kilometres watching the everyday hustle and bustle of the towns outside or the stunning, forested mountainsides.
-I longed to get off the bus and get involved in the scene, simply to go shop in the market for coconuts or trek over the hills.
-But we had a long way to go.
+The window view was very impressive and I passed endless kilometers watching the everyday hustle and bustle of the towns outside or the stunning, forested mountainsides.
+I longed to get off the bus and get involved in the scene, simply to go shop in the market for coconuts or trek over the hills but we had a long way to go.

 I passed a few blissful days on St Marie catching up with my girlfriend, hiking the villages and rainforests all the while developing my “British tan” (sunburn to you).